donniebryson/lambda2/README.md

 4. Create the S3 buckets.
 5. Create the startEC2 and stopEC2 lambda functions.
 Make sure to up the number of seconds of the timeout for stopEC2 as the source code inserts a wait of 3 seconds to make sure the file is completely copied before it stops the EC2 instance.
 6. Under Properties option for S3 buckets, create an Event that notifies startEC2 when a file is uploaded into the input bucket and another one that notifies stopEC2 when a file is uploaded into the output bucket.
+7. Update rc.local to execute the process.py upon boot.

 ### Security roles
 There are several points during this process that you will be required to set security roles and rules.
 I am avoiding that discussion as that will change depending on your installation.